 At the beginning of the 19th century there was a rise in chapbooks for children.
-The market for inexpensive children’s reading material grew in the early 1830s as affluence and literacy increased.
-This 16-page illustrated book states that it was aimed at ‘both great and small’.
+The market for inexpensive children’s reading material grew as affluence and literacy increased.
+This book states that it was aimed at ‘both great and small’.
 The narrative rhyme makes it appealing to children and easy to remember.